genwebcorp/genjax/docs/index.md

   D ---> A;
 ```

-The problem with this utopia is that we often do need to program our inference algorithms (1) to achieve maximum performance, with respect to accuracy as well as runtime.
+The problem with this utopia is that we often need to customize our inference algorithms (1) to achieve maximum performance, with respect to accuracy as well as runtime (2).
 First generation systems were not designed with this in mind.
 {.annotate}

 1. Here, _programmable inference_ denotes using a custom proposal distribution in importance sampling, or a custom variational family for variational inference, or even a custom kernel in Markov chain Monte Carlo.
+2.  _Composition_ of inference programs can also be highly desirable when performing inference in complex models, or designing a probabilistic application from several modeling and inference components.
+The first examples of universal inference engines ignored this design problem.

 ### Programmable inference

-The goal then is to allow users to customize when required, while retaining the rapid model/inference iteration properties explored by first generation systems.
+A worthy design goal is to allow users to customize when required, while retaining the rapid model/inference iteration properties explored by first generation systems.

 Gen addresses this goal by introducing a separation between modeling and inference code: **the generative function interface**.